anukalp-mishra/Resume-Screening/README.md

     <ul>
     <li>KNN</li>
       <dl>
-      <dd>- It's supervised technique, used for classification or regression.
-"K" in the KNN repersent the number of nearest neighbours used to classify or predict in case of continuous variable/regression.</dd>
+      <dd>- It's supervised technique, used for classification.
+"K" in the KNN repersent the number of nearest neighbours used to classify or predict in case of continuous variable.</dd>
       </dl>
     <li>NLP</li>
       <dl>